Reap the Powerful Health Benefits of Turmeric

 For thousands of years, this golden yellow spice has been revered for not only its signature flavor, but also its powerful medicinal benefits.
-In fact, ancient Ayurvedic texts even named turmeric "the giver of happiness of prosperity," since in the Ayurvedic tradition, health is considered wealth.
+In fact, ancient Ayurvedic texts even named turmeric "the giver of happiness and prosperity," since in the Ayurvedic tradition, health is considered wealth.

 A vast amount of research (more than 3,000 studies in the past 25 years) continues to reveal turmeric’s effectiveness at improving and preventing variety of health challenges, from arthritis to heart disease.
 It's theorized that turmeric's potent antioxidant and anti-inflammatory properties are the two primary mechanisms that explain the majority of its health-bestowing effects on the body.

 In addition to consuming turmeric in supplement form, it's easy to incorporate into your daily habits in a variety of ways — from meals to face masks!
 Let’s explore more of turmeric's powers, plus two ways to use it, below.

 The active ingredient in turmeric is called curcumin.
 Research shows that curcumin acts as a powerful anti-inflammatory and antioxidant.
 Some inflammation is necessary in your body, as it helps the body ward off foreign invaders and heal damage to your immune system.
 However, inflammation becomes problematic when it goes awry and attacks your body’s own tissues.

 Researchers at leading institutions across the board now believe that inflammation plays a big part in almost all chronic diseases, from cancer to heart disease.
 Combating inflammation regularly with the anti-inflammatory properties in turmeric may provide a way to maintain immunity and prevent the onset of chronic disease.